 Data in a robust, drill-down dashboard report format that unites claims and denials data for accurate, real-time visualization of your trends can be a revenue-changing tool, including when dealing with reducing DRG downgrades.
 Our Optics dashboard solution provides drill-down capabilities, accessible in real-time, that detail:

 - appeal successes by payer, place of service, or code assigned.

 This level of data, transparency, and technology allows you to apply best practices from experienced data and denial management teams.
-To leverage the power of Optics for your hospital or health system, schedule a consultation with our team and see how it can transform your data into intelligent dashboards.

 Reducing and handling DRG downgrades can be a difficult process.
 Building a strategy based on comprehensive data will create a more efficient appeals process plus likely improve reimbursements.
 By following the five tips outlined above, you should have fewer DRG downgrades and be better prepared to efficiently move forward with those that slip through the cracks.